 BDCA High Commissions

 If investors knew that the initial public offering went through that barely $8.50 of every $10.00 initially invested was getting invested in the underlying business, most investor clients would not be interested in such transactions.
 Unlike stocks or mutual funds, commissions are often hidden.
-Were these details thoroughly disclosed such that the investor could make an informed decision?
+Were these details thoroughly disclosed so the investor could make an informed decision?

 BDCA Liquidity Issues